MicrosoftDocs/appcenter-docs/styleguide/voice-tone.md

 ### Write in second person
 #### Appropriate Style
-You should write your articles as though you are speaking directly to the reader.
+You should write your articles as though you're speaking directly to the reader.
 You should use second person often (as I just have in these two sentences).
 2nd person doesn't always mean using the word 'you'.
 Write directly to the reader.
 Write imperative sentences.
 Tell your reader what you want them to learn.